weter11/nvidia-offset-controller/README.md

 # nvidia-offset-controller
-Small script to control Nvidia GPUs frequency offsets
+Small scripts to control Nvidia GPUs frequency offsets

+Second edition now uses python and working only on drivers 555+

 Basic offset controller with advanced settings.